-- (A) Non-lawyers who retain other professional licenses relevant to the subject matter of the adjudication should be presumed to have the requisite character and fitnessqualifications to serve. - (B) The presumption of fitness qualification for a professionally-licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their professional licensing organization jurisdiction at the time of the representation and are not being otherwise prohibited by law from acting as a representative.
+- (A) Non-lawyers who retain other professional licenses relevant to the subject matter of the adjudication should be presumed to have the requisite character and fitness qualifications to serve. - (B) The presumption of fitness qualification for a professionally-licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their professional-licensing organization jurisdiction at the time of the representation and are not being otherwise prohibited by law from acting as a representative.
 Non-lawyer representatives may demonstrate that they are a member in good standing of the licensing organization by filing a certification of good standing with the presiding adjudicator or some other official designated by the [Agency] for that purpose.

 - (to subsection (A)): The Agency Practice Act expressly permits certified public accountants to act as a representative in adjudications before the Internal Revenue Service.
 5 U.S.C. § 500(c).
-Other examples of professional licenses that may be relevant to a proceeding are a medical license in SSA disability adjudications or an engineering license in environmental permitting hearings. - 2. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [Agency], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 2.3. (to subsection (A)): Professional Relevant licenses may be broadly construed to include a recognition of any of the qualification(s) in rule 204 by recognized an established accreditation system within a jurisdiction.
-For example,
+Other examples of professional licenses that may be relevant to a proceeding are a medical license in SSA disability adjudications or an engineering license in environmental permitting hearings. - 2. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [Agency], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 2-3. (to subsection (A)): Professional Relevant licenses may be broadly construed to include a recognition of any of the qualification(s) in rule 204 by recognized an established accreditation system within a jurisdiction.
+For example, - 3.4. (to subsection (B)): Being a member in good standing of a professional licensing jurisdiction includes not being under active suspension or disbarment by that jurisdiction from engaging in the licensed professional activity.
+See, e.g., 38 C.F.R. § 14.633(c)(5) (VA).

-Commented [WG44]: Comment from Lauren Alder Reid: Recommend some narrowing here, i.e., what is a "license"?
+Commented [WG46]: Comment from Lauren Alder Reid: Recommend some narrowing here, i.e., what is a "license"?
 Must it be Government-issued?

-Commented [MG45]: Edit by Jim Sandman
+Commented [MG47]: Edit by Jim Sandman

-Commented [WG46]: Comment from Lauren Alder Reid: See comment above.
+Commented [WG48]: Comment from Lauren Alder Reid: See comment above.

-Commented [LV47]: I am hoping for illustrative examples from the subcommittee here
+Commented [LV49]: I am hoping for illustrative examples from the subcommittee here